gooddata/gooddata-ui/docs/result_specification.md

 ]
 ```

-### Totals order limits
+### Order of Totals

 The order of total items is `[sum, max, min, avg, med, nat]` and cannot be changed.

 ### Limitations

-Only the following limitations are currently supported:
+Currently, the following limitations are supported:

 * Table visualizations
   * First dimension with `attributes` and `totals`